Metropolitan Life North Building

-The Metropolitan Life North Building, now known as Eleven Madison, is a 30-story art deco skyscraper in the Flatiron District adjacent to Madison Square Park in Manhattan, New York City, at 11-25 Madison Avenue.
+The Metropolitan Life North Building, now known as Eleven Madison, is a 30-story Art Deco skyscraper adjacent to Madison Square Park at 11–25 Madison Avenue in the Flatiron District neighborhood of Manhattan in New York City.
 The building is bordered by East 24th Street, Madison Avenue, East 25th Street and Park Avenue South, and was formerly connected by a sky bridge and tunnel to the Metropolitan Life Insurance Company Tower just south of it.

 The North Building was built in three stages on the site of the second Madison Square Presbyterian Church.
 Construction started in 1929, just before the onset of the Great Depression.
 Originally planned to be 100 stories, the North Building was never completed as originally planned due to funding problems following the Depression.
 The current design was constructed in three stages through 1950.
 As part of the Metropolitan Life Home Office Complex, the North Building was added to the National Register of Historic Places on January 19, 1996.

+It serves as the current headquarters of Sony Corporation of America and its select subsidiaries, including its entertainment unit as well as Sony Music and Sony Music Publishing.

 History

 Site

 The original Madison Square Presbyterian Church, designed by Richard M. Upjohn in the Gothic Revival architectural style, was located on Madison Square Park at the southeast corner of East 24th Street and Madison Avenue, and was completed in 1854.
 The building was acquired by the Metropolitan Life Insurance Company and razed to make way for the 50-story Metropolitan Life Insurance Company Tower, which was briefly the world's tallest building.
 In exchange, the church received a 75 by 150 ft plot of land on the north side of 24th Street that became the site for Stanford White's 1906 building for the Madison Square Presbyterian Church, sometimes called the "Parkhurst Church" after Reverend Charles Henry Parkhurst.

 A plot on the north side of 24th Street, measuring 75 by 100 ft, was developed in 1903 as the first Metropolitan Annex, a 16-story printing plant building faced in Tuckahoe marble.
 The annex was designed by LeBrun, and it was connected to the main building by a tunnel.
-Upjohn's building was demolished in 1919 to make way for an expansion of that annex.
+White's building was demolished in 1919 to make way for an expansion of that annex.
 The structure was to be 18 stories tall with six elevators, and would incorporate the existing annex, which would be 75 by 225 ft.
 The ground story of the new annex would contain an auditorium with 1,100-seats, and the 12th story would include a lunchroom and a sky bridge to the 11th story of the home office building across 24th Street.
 This annex was designed by D. Everett Waid and completed in 1921.